JWatkins20/classscribe/docs/installation-instructions.md

 	heroku cli: https://devcenter.heroku.com/articles/heroku-cli#download-and-install
 	git: https://git-scm.com/downloads
 	node: https://nodejs.org/en/download/
-2. download and unzip the codebase from the Class Scribe GitHub repo you should have been given access to:
+2. unzip the codebase that has been sent to you, you should have 2 folders now (Class-Scribe-master and Lamp).
+Until the instructions say otherwise, work exclusively in the Class-Scribe-master folder please.

 ![image](downloadcode.png)